-Bus and daycare students will be dismissed at the front of the school and escorted on the bus by staff members.
+Bus and daycare students will be dismissed at the end of the $2^{nd}/3^{rd}$ grade hallway and escorted on the bus by staff members.

-PRE-K/PPCD PM ARRIVAL PROCEDURES (12:00 pm)
+PRE-K/PPCD PM ARRIVAL PROCEDURES (11:50 am)

-Parents dropping off students for afternoon pre-K and PPCD will do so at the front of the school.
+Parents dropping off students for afternoon pre-k and PPCD will do so at the front of the school.
 Parents should park their car in a parking lot space and walk with their child to the front entrance.
-A staff member will meet you at the door at 12:00 pm.
+A staff member will meet you at the door at 11:50 am.